 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
-A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
 This course is required for all students scoring between 70% and 79% on the English Placement Test.
 A student must earn a grade of 'B-' or above in Basic English Skills III to proceed to English Composition I. (Credit for Basic English Skills III does not apply toward any degree offered by the college.)